Receive data using Bluetooth Low Energy (BLE) protocol

 |Supported Speed Range|

 |Supported Inclination Range|

 Heart Rate Measurement (default) | ...

-their parent services, that can be accessed using the BLE
+available characteristics, and their parent services, that can be accessed using the

-Send block depending on the connected BLE device and
+BLE Send block depending on the connected BLE device and available

 When Specify by UUID is enabled, you can specify the custom characteristic UUID as a character array.